ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 ### E. Generate signalling

-To obtain an analysis for each network element in the program configurations (view Figure 5), select only the options you want.
+To obtain an analysis for each network element in the program configurations, select only the options you want, as shown in Figure 5.

 ![Figure 5](config_options.png "Figure 5")

 *Figure 5.
 Configuration options of RNA.*

-Below you will find the sequence of configurations used to analyze, step by step, the railway in this example.
+Below, in subsections E.1, E.2, E.3, and E.4, you will find the sequence of configurations used to analyze, step by step, the railway in this example.

 #### E.1.
 Signals generated due to line borders(L) and buffer stops(T)

-Figure 6 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 6.

 ![Figure 6](config_1.png "Figure 6")